New Zealand Warriors: Women's team

 In December 2017, the New Zealand Warriors expressed their interest in applying for a licence to participate in the inaugural NRL Women's Premiership.
 In March 2018, they were awarded one of four licences for the league's inaugural season, to commence in September of the same year.
 Luisa Avaiki was named the coach of the side.

 The team competed in, and finished 3rd place in both the 2018 and 2019 seasons, the latter of which included the first ever standalone NRLW match held at Mount Smart Stadium.

 In the 2020 season, because of COVID-19, the team was forced to field a side which only included five players from the previous season, with the rest of the team being Australian players.
 The team was coached by Jillaroos coach, Brad Donald.
 The side came in third place (from four) for the third consecutive year.

 In June 2021, CEO Cameron George announced the team would not compete in the 2021 competition but plan to re-enter the competition in 2022.
 This did not eventuate, however, with the NRL announcing NRLW expansion to 10 teams for the 2023 season that did not include the Warriors.

-In August 2022, during a Members-Only meeting with CEO Cameron George, Owner Mark Robinson, Coach Stacey Jones, and Captain Tohu Harris.
-It was announced their intention to re-enter the competition for the 2025 season.
+In August 2022, during a members-only meeting with CEO Cameron George, owner Mark Robinson, coach Stacey Jones, and captain Tohu Harris, their intention to re-enter the competition for the 2025 season was announced.

-On March 28 2024, NRL CEO Andrew Abdo announced the Warriors would rejoin the NRLW, along with a Canterbury Bulldogs team, in an expanded 12-team competition from 2025.
+On 28 March 2024, NRL CEO Andrew Abdo announced the Warriors would rejoin the NRLW, along with a Canterbury Bulldogs team, in an expanded 12-team competition from 2025.